open-quantum-safe/liboqs-dotnet/README.md

 The folder to copy into is based on the architecture you are building for.
 This is to seperate different architecture libraries for the steps below.

+* The creation of "x64" folder and copying into it is not mandatory.
+You can always copy into the root folder of "liboqs-dotnet" if you know exactly what you are doing.

 See the [liboqs REAMDE.md](https://github.com/open-quantum-safe/liboqs#building-and-running-on-windows) for more information on building the library on Windows.

 ### Step 2: Build dotnetOQS